bluerobotics/BlueOS-docs/content/usage/advanced/index.md

 and an automated check to detect motors that spin backwards.
 Relevant motors can be set to run on reversed control signals, so they spin in the expected direction.

+Hovering over a motor or output function will attempt to highlight the related component in the 3D model.

 {{ easy_image(src="vehicle-setup-pwm-outputs", width=600) }}

+Clicking on an output in the right side table allows changing its assigned function, and configuring its PWM limits and trim value `(New in 1.4)`:

+{{ easy_image(src="vehicle-setup-pwm-function", width=450) }}

 The Configure tab provides configuration and calibration options for the vehicle sensors and peripherals, including failsafes, and reverting parameters to their defaults.